RayOffiah/asciidoctor-external-callout-ruby/README.md

 If you have a large listing then it may be preferable to use the text search rather than counting all the lines.
 It may also be preferable to use a smaller listing, as a long listing might mean that your description is a bit too general. +
 Using the text search method means that the location of the callout will move with the line; handy if you're referencing a source file that might get the occasional tweak outside your control.

+@/_text_/g
+: Works the same as the standard text search; the `g` flag means that callouts willl be added to _all_ the lines that match the search string, instead of just the first one.

 ## Installation

 Add this line to your application's Gemfile: